pyside/pyside2-setup/README.pyside2.md

 #### Dependencies

-PySide versions following 5.12 use a C++ parser based on [Clang](http://clang.org/).
+PySide2 versions following 5.12 use a C++ parser based on [Clang](http://clang.org/).
 The Clang library (C-bindings), version 6.0 or higher is required for building.
 Prebuilt versions of it can be downloaded from [download.qt.io](http://download.qt.io/development_releases/prebuilt/libclang/).